 Requirement Criteria Tyre Storage All tyres shall be stored in accordance with manufacturer's recommendations and free from oil and chemical contamination.
-Tyre and Wheel The disposal of tyres and wheel assemblies shall comply with

-Requirement Criteria the provisions of the site Environmental Management Plan.
-Assemblies Disposal Each site shall develop and maintain practices for: Inspection and Preventative Preventative maintenance regimes for tyres, wheels and Maintenance rim assemblies detailing periodical inspection requirements by a competent and authorised person Pre-operational inspections and ongoing operational monitoring performed by mobile plant and equipment operators as part of general operational practices Any damage or suspected damage to mobile plant and equipment tyres, wheel or rim assemblies that contravene the requirements of this standard shall require the item of plant or equipment to be immediately withdrawn from operation until the identified fault has been rectified.
-Periodical inspection and preventative maintenance practices shall include: Wheel rim Non-Destructive Testing (NDT) including cracktest reports Ton kilometre per hour (TKPH) monitoring studies Payload-tyre / rim failure studies General wheel / rim inspections Inspection of wheel nut indicator positioning Wheel assembly wheel nuts shall be re-torqued to manufacturer recommendation within 12 hours of fitting to a vehicle.
-Wheel nut indicators shall be fitted to all wheel nuts for the purpose of providing a visual indication that the wheel nut has moved from original tensioning.
-CORRECT ALIGNMENT
+Tyre and Wheel Assemblies Disposal The disposal of tyres and wheel assemblies shall comply with the provisions of the site Environmental Management Plan .
+Inspection and Preventative Maintenance Each site shall develop and maintain practices for: Preventative maintenance regimes for tyres, wheels and rim assemblies detailing periodical inspection requirements by a competent and authorised person Pre-operational inspections and ongoing operational monitoring performed by mobile plant and equipment operators as part of general operational practices Any damage or suspected damage to mobile plant and equipment tyres, wheel or rim assemblies that contravene the requirements of this standard shall require the item of plant or equipment to be immediately withdrawn from operation until the identified fault has been rectified.
+Periodical inspection and preventative maintenance practices shall include: Wheel rim Non-Destructive Testing (NDT) including crack-test reports Ton kilometre per hour (TKPH) monitoring studies Payload-tyre / rim failure studies General wheel / rim inspections Inspection of wheel nut indicator positioning Wheel assembly wheel nuts shall be re-torqued to manufacturer recommendation within 12 hours of fitting to a vehicle.

-Where any tyre has undergone oil or chemical contamination the tyre shall be washed down to remove residual contaminants and inspected by a competent and authorised person prior to approval to return to service.

-All tyres on an item of mobile plant and equipment involved in

-Requirement Criteria a vehicle accident shall be inspected by a competent and authorised person prior to approval to return to service.
+Requirement Criteria Wheel nut indicators shall be fitted to all wheel nuts for the purpose of providing a visual indication that the wheel nut has moved from original tensioning.
+CORRECT ALIGNMENT Where any tyre has undergone oil or chemical contamination the tyre shall be washed down to remove residual contaminants and inspected by a competent and authorised person prior to approval to return to service.
+All tyres on an item of mobile plant and equipment involved in a vehicle accident shall be inspected by a competent and authorised person prior to approval to return to service.
+Where lock rings are installed on a wheel assembly the tyre shall be inflated in the first instance to a set pressure of 10 psi (to prevent over-inflation).
+The lock ring alignment and seating shall be inspected by a competent and authorised person prior to further air-pressure being applied to the tyre.

 Split rims are prohibited for use on light vehicles.